digitalbazaar/bedrock/FAQ.md

 # Licensing

+## Is Bedrock Open Source?

+No. It does not fit any of the OSI-approved definitions for "Open Source Software" primarily because we restrict its use to non-commercial use without a license.

+You can look at and contribute to the source.
+You can use it for non-commercial projects.
+The next question in the FAQ explains why we have decided to release Bedrock under this model.

 ## Why isn't this released under an open source license?

 Our company loves open source.
 We release many of our projects under